rtg142857/analytic_spinning_dust/README.md

 # analytic_spinning_dust
 This repository contains code used for A. Menegas et al.'s Analytic Approximations of Rotating Interstellar Dust Spectral Energy Distributions.

-The folder labeled 'Python Programs' contains the programs that were used to find analytic functions that approximated the radiation curves, as well as those that produced the plots used in the paper.
-The file 'SpDust changes' details the changes that were made to the Ali-Haïmoud et al.'s SpDust program.
+The file 'SpDust changes' details the changes that were made to the Ali-Haïmoud et al.'s SpDust program in order to make it produce SEDs representative of dust clouds which had their distributions of charge, size, shape and/or dipole moment replaced with delta functions.

 idealplots.py contains the code that was used to produce Figures 1-5.